On this page

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.

-As each policy comes up for renewal we will make sure an accessible version replaces it.
-In the meantime, if you need any of our policies in an accessible format please email tewv.policiesmailbox@nhs.net.
+As each policy comes up for renewal we aim to make sure an accessible version replaces it.
+In the meantime, if you need any of our policies in an accessible format, please email tewv.policiesmailbox@nhs.net.

 What we’re doing to improve accessibility

-In addition, we will always work to make sure content uploaded to the site is accessible going forward.
+In addition, we aim to make sure content uploaded to the site is accessible.

 Preparation of this accessibility statement

-This statement was prepared on 4 January 2021.
-It was last reviewed on 30 November 2021, prior to the launch of this website on 2 December 2021.
+This statement was first prepared on 4 January 2021.
+It was last reviewed and updated on 11 May 2023.